lTheon/iTheon-Auto-Looter/README.md

 Contributors:

 Russian translation: https://github.com/IIJTypmaH <br>
-Cool image you can see above and the MCM banner: Blackgrowl
+Cool image you can see above and the MCM banner: Blackgrowl<br>
+Grenade looting switch: Stalker_Boss

 Changelog:

+v0.1.19a
+- Add grenade looting switch by Stalker_Boss

 v0.1.19
 - Add craftable items detection function by Utjan to the core mod